TiteRin/astro-prisma/README.md

 To learn more about the folder structure of an Astro project, refer to [our guide on project structure](https://docs.astro.build/en/basics/project-structure/).

+## .env file
+Copy / Paste the .env.example and rename it .env
+Fill the key with your own Github information
+Use a fine grain token with these permissions :
+- Read access to metadata
+- Read and write access to code and pull request
+See [the documentation](https://docs.github.com/fr/rest/authentication/permissions-required-for-fine-grained-personal-access-tokens) for more information

+## This branch
+- [x] Authentify with Octokit
+- [x] Commit a file on github
+- [x] Filter files on *.md and *.mdx files only
+- [ ] Validate file

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: